Try out the lottery that is played in a far-away land. What is the chance of winning?

 Use the clues to colour each square.

-triangles together?
-Can you convince us that you have found them
+How many different ways can you find to join three equilateral triangles together?
+Can you convince us that you have found them all?

 How many trains can you make which are the same length as Matt's, using rods that are identical?

 Ben and his mum are planting garlic.
 Use the interactivity to help you find out how many cloves of garlic they might have had.